The most successful email subject line for Obama's campaign was "hey"

 As it turns out, it was also exceptionally effective as can be seen from the current occupant of the White House.

 This infographic below breaks down the successful use of email campaigning as a tremendous fund-raising tool.
-Some of the other interesting findings the led to $690 million in funds raised for the campaign include the use of mild curse words and the opinion that the uglier layouts seemed to work the best.
+Some of the other interesting findings that led to $690 million in funds raised for the campaign include the use of mild curse words and the opinion that the uglier layouts seemed to work the best.

 * * *